 However, without proper planning it’s far to easy for them to go horribly wrong.
 Read: Fire + EXCESSIVE CONSUMPTION = Disaster

-Here are the FOUR tips you need to ensure things go smoothly
+Here are the FOUR tips to ensure your sparklers go smoothly:

 1. The longer the sparkler the better!